First off, let’s get this out of the way: the best plant based protein powder for you may be completely different than me.

 - Xylitol is a cheap, processed “sugar alcohol” that can cause serious gut imbalances.

 - Monk fruit (luo han guo) is a popular sweetener many protein powder companies use.
 It’s commonly made using ethanol chemical resins and often contains GMO fillers.
+Organic monkfruit extract that doesn’t contain extra fillers is a good sugar-free sweetener (the taste can be extremely bitter when companies use too much though, which is often the case).

 - Stevia.
 The stevia most protein companies use is chemically-derived and loaded with fillers.
 Organic stevia leaf extract is the cleanest … you just need to find out how it was processed (no bleaching!) and whether or not it has excipients (ask the manufacturer!).